sinancemy/cryptocurrency-manipulation-detection/REPORT.md

 # Preliminary Research Report
+This preliminary research report outlines the tools that we are planning to use in this project.
 ## 1. Sentiment Analysis
 For sentiment analysis, we have found that [VADER](https://github.com/cjhutto/vaderSentiment) is an acceptable base NLP model for our purpose, however we aim to develop and train our own model as well and use VADER as a baseline for its performance.
 If, however, VADER achieves better accuracy than our model, we will opt to use it.
 Furthermore, we will consider using [Spacy]() and [NLTK]() NLP libraries that provide sentimnent analysis tools to get the best results.